 COVID-19 has caused significant disruption to businesses and economic activity in Bermuda and has resulted in a number of people being furloughed or laid off.
-The going concern basis of preparation assumption for the Corporation's financial statements is dependent upon the future receipt of premiums and no major loss from the non-viability or insolvency of the members of the DIS (Note 9 (b) (iv)).
+The going concern basis of preparation assumption for the Corporation's financial statements is dependent upon the future receipt of premiums from licensed banks and credit unions and no major loss from the non-viability or insolvency of the members of the DIS (Note 9 (b) (iv)).